 Caterpillar Inc.

-UX Design intern for CAT Digital, Electric, and Rental.
-Working closely on products like VisionLink to improve their design, research, prototypes, and brand cohesion.
+UX Design intern for Cat® Digital, focusing on Electrification and Equipment Management applications.
+Working closely on products like VisionLink® to improve their design, research, prototypes, and brand cohesion.

 Project